Workers' Party leaders visit revamped Straits Times newsroom, share thoughts on media engagement

 They were hosted by ST editor Warren Fernandez, who is also editor-in-chief of SPH's English/Malay/Tamil Media Group, and were the latest guests to the newsroom which recently received a major overhaul to better meet readers' changing needs.

-A day before, Communications and Information Minister S. Iswaran was given a tour of the newsroom, which had also received a visit by President Halimah Yacob on May 3.
+Past guests include President Halimah Yacob who visited on May 3 and Communications and Information Minister S. Iswaran who was given a tour of the newsroom on Tuesday.

 In a Facebook post after the visit, Mr Singh said the newsroom tour was useful in learning how the paper presents news in this social media age, adding that he was "very impressed with the team that prepares ST's interactive content".